 Conclusion

-Operating a U.S. airport means accepting a regulatory framework of considerable breadth and complexity.
-The Constitution gives the federal government sweeping power over air commerce while preserving your proprietary rights as an airport owner—but those proprietary rights are narrower than most people assume.
-More than ten federal agencies have jurisdiction over various aspects of your operations.
+Operating a U.S. airport means accepting a broad and layered regulatory framework.
+The Constitution gives the federal government authority over air commerce while preserving proprietor rights—but those rights are narrower than many assume.
+More than ten federal agencies have jurisdiction over airport operations.
 State and local governments add environmental, labor, zoning, and governance layers.
-And how you earn, spend, and borrow is subject to constraints that can last as long as your airport exists.
+And how an airport earns, spends, and borrows is subject to constraints that can last as long as the airport exists.

-But within this framework is significant opportunity.
-Airports that understand the rules—that structure their governance to maximize flexibility, that negotiate Airline Use Agreements reflecting their true costs, that use PFCs and AIP strategically, and that maintain impeccable grant assurance compliance—can build world-class facilities and generate strong financial performance.
-The owners who perform best are those who treat the regulatory framework not as overhead but as the operating environment itself—and staff accordingly.
+Within this framework, airports that structure governance for flexibility, negotiate Airline Use Agreements reflecting true costs, use PFCs and AIP strategically, and maintain consistent grant assurance compliance have demonstrated strong operational and financial performance—particularly those that treat the regulatory framework as the operating environment itself and allocate resources for compliance accordingly.

 Constitutional Provisions